 It doesn't matter if you prefer gold coins or gold bars, all bullion investors will always buy gold above the spot price, and this is what is known as a premium.
 In general, the premiums of gold bars tend to be lower than those of gold coins of the same weight and fineness.
 Why?
 It all comes down to production costs.
 Gold coins can be more expensive to produce than gold bars due to their intricate design, emphasis on condition and appearance, and therefore higher labor and machining costs.

+For those looking to convert 401k to Gold IRA, investing in gold bars may be a more cost-effective option.
+For those looking for more information on gold IRA rollovers, a gold IRA rollovers guide can provide helpful insight.
 In addition, the price of a gold ingot is mainly based on its weight.
 In the case of some gold coins, such as certified ones, the rarity and grade of the coin are also taken into account in the final price, so the gold content is not the only factor that influences the final price of the coin.
 Gold bars tend to be cheaper to manufacture compared to gold bullion coins.
 Therefore, they have a lower premium compared to gold bullion coins.

 The larger the gold ingot, the lower its premium.
 A one-kilo gold ingot will have a lower manufacturing cost than 10 x 100 gram gold bars.
 Gold is considered a reliable investment in all cases.
 Gold bars are particularly so, since their value can be accurately determined using the live spot price.